luisferro2/NAS_4_AV/README.md

 ## Other files/folders

-- The _surrogates_ folder is meant to serve as a place where the results will be saved after running the _NAS_AV.ipynb_ notebook
+- The _surrogates_ folder is meant to serve as a place where some results will be saved after running the _NAS_AV.ipynb_ notebook

 - The _preprocessing.ipynb_ is provided to understand the code that was used to generate the datasets in format.
 It was executed in Google Colab with a Google Drive mount.